 If you or other employees frequently travel abroad for business purposes, this phone plan can save you money by getting rid of the need to buy expensive international plans for your phone or local SIM cards with constraining data caps.

-Easy sign up: Signing up for a Project Fi account takes only minutes, as opposed to spending an hour on the phone with sales representatives with the major carriers.
-Input your basic information and after a quick credit check, and you're in.
-There is no complicated contract signing process, and no cancellation fee if you decide to drop it.
+Signing up for a Project Fi account takes only minutes, as opposed to spending an hour on the phone with sales representatives with the major carriers.
+Input your basic information.
+After a quick credit check, you're in.
+There is no complicated contract signing process and no cancellation fee if you decide to drop it.
 If you have a compatible phone already, they will ship you their special SIM card, or you can select from a range of phones on Google's Shop site.

 There are some things to consider before jumping into Project Fi as a business account, which again doesn't have a specified business plan.

-Maximum number of lines: Project Fi is limited to six lines per account.
-If you need more than that for your office, you'll need open completely different account and pay the initial price along with taxes.
+Project Fi is limited to six lines per account.
+If you need more than that for your office, you'll need to open a completely different account and pay the initial price, along with taxes.
 This makes it more ideal for small businesses that only need one or two company phones.

-Limited phone options: Project Fi is only compatible with a limited list of phones.
-Apple's iPhones are not compatible as are most other major phone brands.
-If you're fine with purchasing a new phone and adding a payment plan to your monthly bill then it shouldn't be a problem, but if you're not a fan of the compatible phones or were hoping to save money by using a previous phone, Project Fi is unlikely to be a fit for you.
+Project Fi is only compatible with a limited list of phones.
+Apple's iPhones are not compatible, as are most other major phone brands.
+If you're fine with purchasing a new phone and adding a payment plan to your monthly bill, it shouldn't be a problem, but if you're not a fan of the compatible phones or were hoping to save money by using a previous phone, Project Fi is unlikely to be a good fit for you.